Tips for Becoming a Top-Notch Pregnancy Partner

 Prepare for the big day and the big push

 Knowing your role during these pregnancy milestones will make a tangible impact on labor and birth.

 - Know basic facts about labor and birth, and identify where you come in during these stages

-- Beware of the “due date,” and be ready to keep yours and mom’s expectations in check if she goes “late”
+- Be aware of the “due date,” and be ready to keep your and mom’s expectations in check if she goes “late”

 - Recognize the signs of true labor, and remember that labor is typically a marathon, not a sprint, for first-time moms

 - Be mindful of unnecessary interventions like confinement to bed, continuous monitoring or restricting food and drink

 - Know what mom prefers for minimizing pain, and make sure she can access pain management tools like using a shower or tub